osaxma/schema-dart/README.md

 # schema-dart
-Generate dart type definitions from PostgreSQL database schema (WIP)
+Generate dart type definitions from PostgreSQL database schema (MVP)

 ## Installation:

-Until the package is published to `pub.dev`, it can be installed as follow:
+The package can be installed as follow:

 ```
 [~] dart pub global activate schema_dart